corbin-poteet/PutMeOn/README.md

 # PutMeOn

-Beta 0.9.8 - The Put it away update
+Release 1.0 - The Put It Together update

 ### A music recommendation application